BLUE HORIZON, BOOK 2

 This is our first journey to the white planet, Argeia.
-Home of the semi-feline race the Kastani, Argeia is one of the wealthiest—but scarcely populated—and alien—worlds in the Alignment as a new member.
+Home of the semi-feline race called the Kastani, Argeia is one of the wealthiest—but scarcely populated—and alien—worlds in the Alignment as a new member.
 From what I understand, it’s a very democratic trio of city-states that occupy one continent on the very large globe.
 The Kastani have until recently, been very averse to joining the Alignment, preferring to maintain their planetary sovereignty from a distance.
-The few Kastans who’ve ventured forth from their home world and learned our Standard language have been unusually quiet about the workings of their people, and have all been interesting characters in and of themselves.
+The few Kastans who’ve ventured forth from their home world and learned our Standard language in recent years have been unusually quiet about the workings of their people, and have all been interesting characters in and of themselves.
 This leads most to believe that they’re a planet of oddballs, but I doubt that is truly the case.

 At this time, the Kastani will not allow other races to live on their world.
 There are simple ambassadors from Earth, Sillon, and Hestra, but they are only allowed to go in certain areas of the capitol city-state, Donisia.
 The Kastani developed completely separate from the human and fur races that began on Earth, an original sentient species of their own.
 We will not be staying for very long, as visitations on Argeia are kept to a rigid schedule.
 They’ll allow us three days of recuperation time in the equivalent of their hotel and its many amenities, but we cannot leave and go out into the city itself.
 It seems odd that such would be the case, since their structures are vast and beautiful, and their flowing architecture is very appealing to the eye.
 However, considering that they’re just now opening up their borders, I’m prepared to accept a little bit of reluctance to throw the gates wide apart for what can often be a very hostile galaxy.